tilemill-project/tilemill/_posts/docs/reference/0204-07-01-tilemill-settings.md

 The directory where TileMill stores files for projects and exports.
 If you want to keep your current projects, move the directory before changing this setting.

-## MapBox Account
+## Mapbox Account

-The [MapBox](http://mapbox.com) account TileMill is authorized to upload maps to.
+The [Mapbox](https://mapbox.com) account TileMill is authorized to upload maps to.
 MapBox provides hosting for maps created in TileMill.
 [Register](http://mapbox.com/plans/) for a free MapBox account.

 ## HTTP Proxy